blindgaenger/keymaster-sequence/README.markdown

-# keymaster.js plugins
+# keymaster.js key sequence plugin

-This repository contains plugins for use with [keymaster.js](https://github.com/madrobby/keymaster).
+This repository contains a key sequence plugin for use with [keymaster.js](https://github.com/madrobby/keymaster).
-Currently, the only available plugin provides support for key sequences.
+With this plugin, you can create a sequence of key presses, instead of a single keypress.

 # example
-Take a look at example.html to see how to use keymaster.sequence.js
+Take a look at [example.html](https://chevalric.github.com/keymaster-sequence) to see how to use keymaster.sequence.js

 Keymaster.sequence is (c) Ron Derksen and may be freely distributed under the MIT license.